Lake View Park Neighborhood and Beaver Lake

 Today, Baird Bottom is a lake, and the trolley tracks, what have been left of them, are hidden under three to four feet of water.
 Created in 1923, historic Beaver Lake and the adjoining property are privately owned and maintained by the residents of Lake View Park.
 The park and lake are enjoyed by both Lake View Park residents and guests for activities such as jogging, running, walking, biking, bird watching, watching the sun set, picnicking, boating, and fishing.

 John Nolen is still recognized today by landscape architects as the father of urban designing.
 According to a local landscape architect, Nolen collaborated with Frederick Law Olmsted (April 26, 1822 – August 28, 1903) in the creation of Lake View Park and Beaver Lake.
-This was quite likely because Nolen was a student and friend of Olmsted, and Olmsted was familiar with Asheville having designed the rounds at nearby Biltmore Estate.
+This was quite likely because Nolen was a student and friend of Olmsted, and Olmsted was familiar with Asheville having designed the grounds at nearby Biltmore Estate.